 Well it would be St. Patricks Day, (Almost) So this is more than fitting, and Cheers to good timing… (TAKES DOWN A SHOT OF JAMESON) Now then, This “TO’TM” is much better than the two previous ones for the following reasons.
 Number one, Horatio getting bit by a Snake.
 (Priceless) Number two, Salma Hayak in a somewhat tight T-Shirt, need I say more?
 Well yes, All the snake gags were allright…except for that one where the snake is drinking.
 A lot of technical people out there might have noticed that the snake wasn’t even touching some of the booze while it was drinking, so I thought I’d like to point that out.

 EDITOR’S NOTE: Ah yes, Seth Meyers: Sketch Actor.
 Not that he was 100% awful as a sketch performer, but if you look at him here, and then look at him doing one of his “Closer Looks” on Late Night, you can clearly see a marked difference in performance skills.
 Anyway, “Top O’ The Morning” tried VERY hard to be a recurring piece, but at the end of the day all these sketches were was a pale, Irish version of “Wayne’s World” minus any Partying On.
 What make things more painful was that the sketch aired a lot during this season, but then ran only Once the following year—talk about a “0 to 60” decline.
 As for this episode, this was probably one of their more “technically involved” sketches with all the fake snakes—but as we all know, the more ambitious the special effect, the more likely it is to fail.
-On the plus side, this was also the year Horatio Sanz was starting to get on m.
 On the plus side, this was also the year Horatio Sanz was starting to get on my nerves with his constant corpsing along with Fallon, so seeing him get bit by one of the snakes was pure Schadenfreude, even though I’m certain he’s a much better person these days…also now that I’m watching it again, it wasn’t her T-Shirt that was tight—it was her jeans…and also my jeans all of a sudden.
 In the interest of fairness, I probably gave this one half a star more than it deserved because of hormones being in overdrive (Reminder: 18 years old when I wrote this).